philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.4.0 =
+* New: Use block API v2 with useBlockProps.
+* Fixed: Registering block with block.json file.
+* Fixed: Use BlockControls group setting for title tag toolbar.
+* Fixed: Replaced deprecated `registerStore` with `register`.
+* Fixed: Reference to which script contains translations is now correct.

 = 1.3.5 =
 * Fixed: An issue where the global loading of scripts and styles checkbox was checked when the setting was actually off.